 A smart goal would be “I want to write 10,000 words of my novel each month for eight months.”

 Assuming 24 working days a month (six days and four weeks), that requires writing about 417 words a day.
-Only you can decide whether that’s attainable and realistic for you.
+Only you can decide whether that’s attainable for you.
 I can write 600 words an hour, so 400-plus words a day would be totally do-able for me if only I would really protect that time.
 Unfortunately, lately I’ve been using that time for paying jobs and volunteer work and … umm … writing blog posts.

 An important aspect of planning your daily or weekly writing goal is tracking your own productivity.
 As usual, I have a spreadsheet for that: Sample Writer’s Work Log